mrbrianevans/weekly-deaths-grapher/README.md

 ## Run this server
-To run the project, download the repository and `npm start` in the directory.
+To run the project, download the repository and `npm ci && npm start` in the directory.

+It usually takes about 38 seconds to draw the graph, but depends on the speed of the Office for National Statistics API.

 # Example